 It’s lockdown number two here in France and it’s hard to write about travelling as I’m stuck at home.
 So instead I decided to publish two articles with more pictures than texts for a change, focusing on the many different animals I met during my journeys around the world.
-Here is the first one, and the second one dedicated to the rich fauna of Australia will be online next week!
+Here is the first one, and here’s a link to the second one dedicated to the rich fauna of Australia!

 🇫🇷 Cliquez ici pour lire cet article en français.

 Click here to go back to the Blog menu.